Fubro/AIStudioToAPI/README.md

 **Method 1: VNC-Based Login (Recommended)**

-- Visit the homepage and click the "Add User" button
+- Access the deployed service address in your browser (e.g., `http://your-server:7860`) and click the "Add User" button
 - You'll be redirected to a VNC page with a browser instance
 - Log in to your Google account
 - The account will be automatically saved as `auth-N.json` (N starts from 0)